-A. Project Abstract (up to 1 page)
+A. Project Abstract (1 page)

 A one-page project abstract is required (see Attachment C).
-Please provide a one page abstract that is clear, accurate, concise, and without reference to other parts of the Project Narrative.
-The project abstract must be written on $8 \frac{1}{2}$ by 11-inch paper, 1.0 spaced, Arial or Times New Roman font using 12-point type (10-point font for tables and figures) with a minimum of one inch margins, limited to one page in length, and include the following sections (no template provided):
+Please provide a one-page abstract that is clear, accurate, concise, and without reference to other parts of the Project Narrative.
+The project abstract must be typed on 8 $\frac{1}{2}$ by 11-inch paper, 1.0 spaced, Arial or Times New Roman font using 12-point type (10-point font for tables and figures) with a minimum of one-inch margins, limited to one page in length, and include the following sections (no template provided):

-- I. Project Description: Briefly outline how the organization will implement the project in service of the goal and objectives. - II.
+- 1. Project Description: Briefly outline how the organization will implement the initiative in service of the goal and objectives. - 2.
 Performance Metrics: Outline the key outcome and process metrics and associated targets that will be used to assess grantee performance.

-B. Work Plan
+B. Work Plan (not counted in page limit)

 The work plan template (see Attachment D) provided by DBH is required.
-The work plan describes key activities and tasks to successfully recruit, train, and supervise high school students to work in schools as leaders, advocates, and peer educators.
+The work plan describes key activities and tasks to successfully deliver the Care Management scope of services and aligns with the Project Description narrative under Application Requirements.
+Add additional activities and tasks.
 The activities and tasks should be organized chronologically, and each should have an identified responsible staff, target completion date, and associated output.

-C. Staffing Plan
+C. Staffing Plan (not counted in page limit)

 The applicant's staff plan template (see Attachment E) provided by DBH is required.
 The staffing plan should describe staff duties, qualifications, and the percent of time to be spent on project activities, and whether the time will be charged to the grant.
 The plan should clearly indicate which staff positions will need to be hired.
 Staff CVs, resumes, and position descriptions shall be submitted and will not count towards the page limit.
-Staffing should include, at a minimum, staff responsible for service delivery; staff responsible for monitoring programmatic activities and use of funds; staff responsible for supervising the peer educators and staff responsible for data collection, quality, and reporting.
+Staffing should include, at a minimum, a senior staff person responsible for the oversight and day-to-day management of the proposed program; staff responsible for service delivery; staff responsible for monitoring programmatic activities and use of funds; and staff responsible for data collection, quality, and reporting.
+The individual who will be responsible for GPRA data collection should be specified.
+Staff will need to be involved in direct care in order to charge the grant for direct services.
+If not, they should be charged under the 10% allowable administrative costs.

-D. Project Budget and Justification
+D. Project Budget and Justification (not counted in page limit)

-The application should include a project budget (see Attachment F) with justification using the provided template.
-The project budget and budget justification should be directly aligned with the work plan and the School-Based Behavioral Health Student Peer Educator Pilot Program which is to engage, train, and supervise youth to become leaders, peer educators, and advocates for behavioral health services in the District.
-All expenses should relate directly to achieving the key grant outcomes.
-The budget should be submitted and reflect seven (7) months for FY24_period.
-Personnel charges must be based on actual, not budgeted labor.
-Salaries and other expenditures budgeted.
+The application should include a project budget (see Attachment F) with justification using the provided template and include modified total direct costs (MTDC).
+The project budget and budget justification should be directly aligned with the work plan and project description.
+All expenses should relate directly to achieving the key grant outcomes, including the following activities: